 When you’re choosing your wedding DJ in Dorset, Hampshire or Wiltshire it’s essential that you ask the right questions.
 But there’s one problem… You’ve probably never booked a wedding DJ before so you’ve no idea what you should...

-As the recommended Wedding DJ at The Christchurch Harbour Hotel we have a lot of experience working at this venue.
+As the recommended Wedding DJ at The Christchurch Harbour Hotel in Dorset, we have a lot of experience working at this venue.
 Whilst all weddings are unique, there are some aspects that tend to stay the same or at least similar, in a specific venue.
-This post will hopefully...
+Using a...